QwikDev/qwik/CONTRIBUTING.md

 #### Sending a Pull Request

-Before submitting a pull request, please consider the following guidelines:
+Before submitting a pull request, consider the following guidelines:

 - fork the repository into your own account
 - in your forked repository, create a new branch: `git checkout -b my-branch main`